capnplanet/codespaces-entity-detection/entity-profiler/README.md

    python -m entity_profiler.cli.query_entity --entity-id <UUID>  # or omit to list all
    ```

+### Pose model (bring your own)

+To enable real pose estimation, place an ONNX pose model at `models/pose_estimator.onnx`.
+If the file is absent or the ONNX runtime is unavailable, the pipeline skips pose
+and returns empty pose lists without failing.
+A lightweight COCO-17 single-person
+model is recommended for CPU use; the same interface will work with GPU-enabled
+ONNX Runtime when you swap providers in deployment.

 ## Project layout

 - `src/entity_profiler`: core library code